bradonomics/bradonomics.com/_posts/2016-04-14-genesis-boilerplate.md

 facebook_image_path:
 ---

 Most of my custom WordPress development is built on the [Genesis Framework](http://www.shareasale.com/r.cfm?B=346198&U=573840&M=28169&urllink=).
 It makes building a site much faster and over time I've come to like the way its underlying code is structured.
 That said, I'm not a fan of how Brian Gardner and company write CSS, so I decided to setup my own "starter kit."
 I call it [Genesis Boilerplate](https://github.com/bradonomics/genesis-boilerplate/).
-It includes a custom functions file, Sass based on [Skeleton CSS](http://getskeleton.com/), and [Gulp](http://gulpjs.com/) to compile the Sass and JavaScript and to run [BrowserSync](https://www.browsersync.io/) so I don't have to refresh the page every time I make a change.
+It includes a custom functions file, Sass-based on [Skeleton CSS](http://getskeleton.com/), and [Gulp](http://gulpjs.com/) to compile the Sass and JavaScript and to run [BrowserSync](https://www.browsersync.io/) so I don't have to refresh the page everytime I make a change.
 As for the functions, I included the most common things that make it into my child themes---the things I'd have to write every time anyway.

 I intend this to be a living document and as my workflow changes, I'll update the Genesis Boilerplate code as well as this document.
 If you have questions regarding this document, find errors, or can offer suggestions for a better workflow, please get in touch.